 Imagine having a public debate about limiting or eliminating Little League baseball, because people were afraid it was bad for kids.
 Now image this debate without any input from scientists or Little League participants or their parents.
 It would never happen.

-But of course it is normal for public debates about porn—no science, no consumers.
+But of course that’s normal for public debates about porn—little actual science, and no consumer input.

 To help us out of this dichotomy, here are a handful of key issues on which virtually all sides in the porn wars can agree.
 And we—people from a range of views—should be talking about these issues every time we get a chance.
 We should all be framing the porn debate by making these issues central to the question.